BlueprintTechnologies/Blueprint-Databricks-Utils/sql_endpoints/wake_and_cache/readme.md

 ##Purpose

+This notebook is unique in a way since it is a python notebook which runs on a Data Science and Engineering type workspace, but is a utility for SQL Endpoints.

 This notebook is a simple pattern to "wake up" a Databricks SQL endpoint and prepare it for a large load.
 The common usecase we find with many clients is that they have a large set of reporting to power through on say Monday mornings.